lgarciamarrero92/grace/README.md

-    "options-api": "/api/users",//In case of static options fetched from api "search-api": "/api/users/search",//In case of dynamic options fetched from api, api has to receive a parameter `query` "type": "user",//Type of data input [user,tag] etc "save_as_category": {
+    "options-api": "/api/users",//In case of static options fetched from api "search-api": "/api/users/search",//In case of dynamic options fetched from api, api has to receive a parameter `query` "type": "user",//Type of data input [user,tag] etc "show_auth_user_as_default_with_category": "titulacion-academica",//This data input in category `titulacion-academica` will show auth user as default value
+    "save_as_category": {
         "tutorias": "titulacion-academica"
     },//An user in this data input with category `tutorias` will be saved as `titulacion-academica`, this is for multiuser categories